jsutariya/launcher/README.md

 ## About

-JS Launcher is a menu navigation launcher module for Magento inspired by PulseStorm launcher in Magento 1.
+JS Launcher is a menu navigation launcher module for Magento inspired by <a href="https://github.com/astorm/PulsestormLauncher">PulseStorm Launcher</a> in Magento 1.
 Current version only supports menu links in launcher.
 Configuration and Global search are coming soon with later versions.

 ### Installation: